Gorgeous Annuals for Full Sun

 Dahlias

-Dahlias are a popular heat loving flower that can be growing as an annual in many zones.
+Dahlias are a popular heat loving flower that can be growing as an annual in cooler climates.

-If you live in a colder climate, you can dig up your dahlia tubers and re plant them in late spring to early summer!
+If you live in a cooler climate you can dig up your dahlia tubers and re plant them in late spring to early summer.

-Visit your local nursery in spring to find your favorite variety of this famous flower variety.
+Visit your local nursery in spring to find your favorite variety of dahlia!

 Lobelia

-Sky blue lobelia are a trailing vine adorned with tiny flowers that often accent larger flowers in hanging baskets.
+Sky blue lobelia are a trailing vine adorned with tiny flowers.
+They often accent larger flowers in hanging baskets.

 Lobelia is grown as an annual in most climates.
-Plant lobelia as a flowing flower in hanging baskets, containers, and window boxes.
+Plant lobelia as a cascading flower in hanging baskets, containers, and window boxes.

 Calibrachoa

 Sweet and dainty, calibrachoa comes in tiny flowers of white, pink orange, red and lavender tones.
-This tiny bud is often seen in hanging baskets, containers, and window boxes.
+These colorful flowers are often seen in hanging baskets, containers, and window boxes.

-Plant alongside lobelia, petunias and potato vine for a lush display of overflowing flowers.
+Plant alongside lobelia, wave petunias and potato vine for a lush display of overflowing flowers.

 Lantana

-It’s bold colors attract bees and butterflies, making lantana a perfect annual for a butterfly garden.
+Lantana’s bold colors attract bees and butterflies, making them a perfect annual for a butterfly garden.

 This annual really packs a powerful punch when it comes to color!